IBM-Cloud/ibm-cloud-cli-sdk/docs/plugin_developer_guide.md

 ## 11. Building

 A CLI plugin is required to be built for the following architectures: `Win64`, `Linux64`, `Linux64 ARM`, `MacOS`, and `MacOS ARM(M1)`.
-Below are a list of commands to build each architecture from your terminal.
+Below are a list of commands you can use for for building these architectures.

 ```bash